savannahmarshall/Professional-README-Generator/newREADME.md

 - [Questions](#questions)

 ## Installation
-d
+s

 ## Usage
-d
+s

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the BSD 3-Clause license.

 ## Contributing
-d
+s

 ## Tests
-d
+s

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at d.
-You can find more of my work at [github.com/d](https://github.com/d).
+If you have any questions about the repo, open an issue or contact me directly at ss.
+You can find more of my work at [github.com/ss](https://github.com/ss).